1. What do I do if my insurance company does not cover the prescriptions my provider has prescribed?

 If you are taking a taxi or other commercial transportation home, please have an adult friend or family member accompany you to the procedure center and ride home with you afterwards.

 There are risks associated with any procedure.
 Our number one priority is your safety.
-Both Dr. Baker and Dr. Tom have years of training, experience and expertise - both of our doctors specialize minimally invasive spine and arthritis procedures.
+Dr. Baker has years of training, experience and expertise - specializing in minimally invasive spine and arthritis procedures.

 The most common risks described with minimally invasive procedures are bleeding, infection and nerve damage.
 Complications are rare.
 It is important to consider the potential benefits and the potential risks associated with any procedure prior to signing your consent form and undergoing the procedure.
 Please ask your doctor or a clinical staff member if you have any specific concerns or questions.